 The argument for a higher inflation target is NOT straightforward, once you understand two things.
 First interest theory is axiomatically false.#1 Because of this monetary policy never had sound scientific foundations.
 Second the same holds for fiscal policy.#2

 Let us assume for a moment that, for whatever reasons, neither monetary nor fiscal policy is applicable.
 So, given investment expenditures of the business sector and the expenditure ratio of the household sector, the only alternative left is to directly influence the macroeconomic price mechanism.#3

 The argument AGAINST higher inflation is that it REDUCES employment.
 Given the overall situation, the ONLY sensible policy is to increase the average wage rate, such that the rate of change of the wage rate is greater than the rate of change of productivity because this increases employment.
 This is a SYSTEMIC necessity and has NOTHING to do with social policy.
 Employment is co-determined by the relationship between average wage rate, price, and productivity.
 This relationship should automatically produce full employment but does not.

-Standard employment theory is false.#4 The proposal to get the economy going by increasing price inflation is the direct result of the complete lack of understanding how the market economy works.
+Standard employment theory is false.#4 The proposal to get the economy going by increasing price inflation is the direct result of the complete lack of understanding of how the market economy works.

 #1 The Emergence of Profit and Interest in the Monetary Circuit